-All doctoral students (D.Min. and Ph.D.) must receive the approval of a thesis secretary three times during the course of writing their respective professional projects or dissertations.
-While faculty committee members evaluate academic quality and content and ensure originality (i.e., censoring plagiarism), a thesis secretary ensures that dissertations follow school policies for formatting and depositing.
+All doctoral students (D.Min. and Ph.D.) must receive the approval of a thesis secretary three times during the course of writing their respective Practical Research Projects or dissertations.
+While faculty committee members evaluate academic quality and content and ensure originality (i.e., censoring plagiarism), a thesis secretary ensures that dissertations and projects follow school policies for formatting and depositing into the institutional repository.
 Students, on the other hand, are responsible to do their own respective proof-reading, copy-editing, reference checking, and other editorial work.

-The three forms requiring the signature of a thesis secretary are listed below.
-These forms are available on the School's website and at the Registrar's Office.
-Students should circulate each form and corresponding document (proposal or draft) first to committee members for approval, and only then to a thesis secretary, who should receive it no later than the dates listed below for each form.
+The thesis secretary's signature is required on most Mentoring D.Min. forms.
+These forms are available on the School's website.
+Students should send the forms and appropriate proposal or drafts to the Registrar by the deadline listed on the form.
 As a general rule of thumb, the proposal and first/second draft will pass if it contains less than 20 total errors in the formatting of citations and the bibliography.
 If the document contains more errors than this, the student will need to meet with a thesis secretary and/or submit revisions until the document is determined to be of acceptable quality.
-The final draft must have less than 20 total citation/bibliographic errors, and must also be completely error-free regarding pagination, margins, font, font-size, paper type/weight, as well as the format and layout of the title page, copyright page, and table of contents.
+The final draft must have less than 20 total citation/bibliographic errors, and must also be completely error-free regarding pagination, margins, font, font-size, as well as the format and layout of the title page, copyright page, and table of contents.